-Warm and spicy classic mulled cider that’s ready in 10 minutes, with the option of adding wine to make it even fancier.
+Warm spiced classic mulled cider that’s ready in 10 minutes, with the option of adding wine to make it even fancier.

 Usually when I make homemade drinks, it means there’s some good times ahead.
 Although—and don’t take this the wrong way—some days I do sneak a couple of sips in, especially if we’re talking about wine.
 Today is one of those days.